-Busch is a nationally recognized education law attorney who has spent his career serving public entities which has resulted in him being closely familiar with issues facing local governments in New Jersey.
-He founded The Busch Law Group LLC on Main Street in Metuchen in 2014, which has 14 employees and represents school boards in 18 of New Jersey’s 21 counties.
+Mayor Busch is a nationally recognized education law attorney who has spent his career serving public entities which has resulted in him being closely familiar with issues facing local governments in New Jersey.
+He founded The Busch Law Group LLC on Main Street in Metuchen in 2014, which is now one of the largest employers in the Borough, and represents school boards in 18 of New Jersey’s 21 counties.

 Mayor Busch is an active volunteer for and is a member of numerous community organizations throughout the Borough, including Metuchen Baseball and Softball, the Metuchen Downtown Alliance, Metuchen Floor Hockey, the Borough Improvement League, the Metuchen-Edison Historical Society, Friends of the Metuchen Arts Council, and the Woodwild Park Association.

 Mayor Busch received his law degree from Rutgers University, his master’s degree from Columbia University, and his bachelor’s degree from University of Maryland.
 He and his wife, Kathy, have three boys.